With apologies for an uncharacteristic outbreak of navel-gazing, below, my article as it appears in the current issue of ‘Village’ magazine…

 Barring other calamities, humanity’s hegemony will have committed probably 50% of all species alive today to extinction this century – that’s around 10 million species as genetically unique, even as important, as the genus homo sapiens, driven off the Earth to feed the insatiable appetites and acquisitiveness of just one species.

 Consider the leatherback turtle, which has plied the Earth’s oceans since the Cretaceous period 110 million years ago.
 Today, it is on the brink of extinction, as are most species of sharks.
 The dominion of these apex predators stretches back over 200 million years before the dinosaurs.
 The species that is hunting, harrying and poisoning them to oblivion is itself less than a quarter of a million years old.

 The only sentient species the world has ever known has waged and is winning its war against the very foundations of life on our small blue planet.
 To have evolved a god-like capacity for reason, to be the one remarkable branch of life that gave the world Mozart, Michelangelo, Shakespeare and Einstein – that has even begun to journey into our Solar System – yet to be doomed to die of collective stupidity, is truly the cruellest paradox.

 Today, there’s a small but growing band of ‘early accepters’ whose efforts are being channelled into bracing for the inevitable impacts in an as yet unknowable future that confronts us.
-I’ll return to this in depth in the next edition (of Village).
+I’ll return to this in depth.

 John Gibbons is an environmental writer and commentator